 The north-south US-83 route takes you through the heart of North Platte, but historically the main way through was heading west.
-First along the Oregon Trail, then along the Pony Express, the Union Pacific railroad, and up to today’s I-80 freeway, the Platte River has long been one of the country’s most important transportation throughways.
-Paying tribute to all stages of the river corridor’s long history, The Great Platte River Road Archway Monument (308/237-1000, daily, $12 adults) is an expansive interactive museum dedicated to America’s freedom of mobility.
-Exhibits cover everything from Lewis and Clark to the Lincoln Highway; one highlight offers a chance to nail speeders on I-80 with your own radar gun.
-The $60 million museum actually spans I-80, just south of the town of Kearney (pronounced “CAR-knee”), 1.5 hours or so east of North Platte.
+First along the Oregon Trail, then along the Pony Express, the Union Pacific Railroad, and today’s I-80 highway, the Platte River has long been one of the country’s most important transportation throughways.
+Paying tribute to all stages of the river corridor’s long history, The Great Platte River Road Archway (308/237-1000 and 877/511-2724, daily, $12 adults) is an expansive interactive museum dedicated to America’s freedom of mobility.
+It actually spans I-80, just south of the town of Kearney (pronounced “CARknee”), 1.5 hours or so east of North Platte.
+Exhibits cover everything from Lewis and Clark to the Lincoln Highway; one highlight offers a chance to look for speeders on I-80 with a radar gun.

-Some 22.5 miles southeast of Kearney in Minden is another great monument to America: The Harold Warp Pioneer Village (800/445-4447, daily, $14 adults), a Middle American version of Henry Ford’s Greenfield Village, with a much better sense of fun.
+Some 23 mi (34 km) southeast of Kearney in Minden is the Harold Warp Pioneer Village (800/445-4447, daily, $14 adults), a middle-American version of Henry Ford’s Greenfield Village, with a much better sense of fun.
 The 20-acre site preserves dozens of historic structures, along with the proclaimed world’s oldest steam-powered merry-go-round; 350 classic cars, trucks, and airplanes; and some 50,000 other items of varying historical interest.
-Almost everything here dates from 1830-1950, illustrating Mr. Warp’s sense of history:
+Almost everything here dates from 1830 to 1950, illustrating Mr. Warp’s sense of history: